rdanielsstat/schisto-cluster-analysis/README.md

 R/5-permutation-test.R
 ```

-**Option 2: Run scripts sequentially and manually update folder paths**
+Paths will resolve automatically using `here()`.

+### **Option 2: Manual Script Execution**

+If not using an R Project:

-- Open each script in the `R/` folder and run them one by one in the order above.
+1. Open each script in the `R/` folder.
-- If you do not use an R Project and the `here()` package, you will need to manually edit the file paths at the top of each script to match your local folder structure.
+2. Update file paths at the top of each script to match your machine.
+3. Run scripts in the sequence listed above.

+---

+### **Option 3: Run the Entire Workflow at Once**

-**Option 3: Use the master script**
+Use the master script:

-- Run `R/run-all.R` to execute the full workflow sequentially.
-- This script outputs results to the R console, Plots pane, and Viewer window.
+`R/run-all.R`

+This executes the complete workflow sequentially and outputs tables, figures, and console results.

+## 📌 Notes

+- The project is structured to reflect modern, reproducible data science practices.
+- All analyses and code organization choices were made intentionally to demonstrate principled statistical workflow, clear documentation, and reproducible design.
+- No external dependencies beyond standard R packages are required.

+---